6 Major eCommerce Trends to Watch Out for in 2021

 Tools such as Visually Similar Search offer website visitors the opportunity to browse similar items to the product they are currently viewing to prevent them from abandoning your website.

-By facilitating product discovery, visual search tools engage visitors and work to reduce bounce rates by guiding customers towards your checkout page.
+By facilitating product discovery and enhancing the user experience, visual search tools engage visitors and work to reduce bounce rates by guiding customers towards your checkout page.

 Single’s Day is a major event to look out for in 2021.

 Originating in China, it’s a festival where single people are encouraged to buy gifts and presents for themselves.

 Celebrated annually on 11th November, it has become the largest physical retail and online shopping day in the world.

 2020 saw Single’s Day eCommerce profits increase by 85% from 2019, with $75 billion being spent (equivalent to £56.8 billion).